Boonstra/Slideshow/readme.txt

 *   Improved filter avoiding mechanism.
 *   Disappearing settings now have a more apparent animation.
 *	Fixed: First slide of a slideshow wouldn't show when the slideshow's content had no size on page load.
-*   Added Brazilian Portuguese translation by Piero Luiz.
+*   Added Brazilian Portuguese translation, thanks to Piero Luiz.
-*   Updated French translation by Romain Sandri.
+*   Updated French translation, thanks to Romain Sandri.

 = 2.2.17 =
 *   Fixed: Images disappeared when their width was larger than the slide's width and image behaviour was set to 'Natural and centered'